X Window System protocols and architecture: Window manager

 The window manager uses the first request to intercept any request for mapping top-level windows (children of the root window).
 Whenever another application requests the mapping of a top-level window, the server does not do it but sends an event to the window manager instead.
 Most window managers reparent the window: they create a larger top-level window (called the frame window) and reparent the original window as a child of it.
 Graphically, this corresponds to placing the original window inside the frame window.
 The space of the frame window that is not taken by the original window is used for the decorative frame around the window (the “border” and the “title bar”).

 The window manager manages mouse clicks in the frame window.
 This allows, for example, a user to move or resize the window by clicking and dragging on the border or on the title bar.

 The window manager also handles icons and related visual elements of the graphical user interface.
-Icons do not exist at the level of the X Window core protocol.
+Icons do not exist at the level of the X core protocol.
 They are implemented by the window manager.
 For example, whenever a window has to be “iconified”, the FVWM window manager unmaps the window, and creates a window for the icon name and possibly another window for the icon image.
 The meaning and handling of icons is therefore completely decided by the window manager: some window managers such as wm2 do not implement icons at all.